opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

     4. Click the OK button.

 Using the Toonz Farm
 --------------------
-In Toonz you can find the Render Farm room that allows you to monitor the farm processes.
+In OpenToonz you can find the Farm room that allows you to monitor the farm processes.
 This room contains two main windows: the Tasks window and the Batch Servers window.

-The Render Farm can be monitored by using the Tasks pane, where the list of tasks can be managed and executed, and the Servers pane, where the computers executing the task can be managed.
+The render farm can be monitored by using the Tasks pane, where the list of tasks can be managed and executed, and the Servers pane, where the computers executing the tasks can be managed.

 .. note:: All shared disks involved in the task processing, i.e. disks where files resulting from the task execution have to be written, must be shared granting full permissions to any user, otherwise tasks execution will not succeed.
 For Windows, disks must have a Share Permission set to Full Control for Everyone; for Macintosh, the sharing settings must allow any user to read from and write to disks.

 .. _monitoring_the_server_nodes: